signapay/processor-interview/README.md

 - redis keys are stored in two different formats for optimization.
 - remove any "debugger" if present.
 - Both vite and remix.config are configured for build
+- Prisma ORM configured to handle CRUD operations, but optional and not used.
 ```

 ## Running the Project